nestordemeure/shelly/README.md

 $ shelly set up a new git repo with a Python .gitignore
 ```

 Safe commands (`ls`, `cat`, `grep`, etc.) run automatically.
 Everything else asks for confirmation first.
-You can always say no and explain why, and Shelly will adjust.
+You can always say no and explain why, Shelly will adjust.

-You can also provide Shelly with custom documentation (defined as markdown files in the [docs/](./docs/) directory) about your preferred tools and workflows using the `--docs` (or `-d`) flag:
+You can also provide Shelly with custom documentation (defined as markdown files in the [docs/](./docs/) directory) about your preferred tools and workflows, using the `--docs` (or `-d`) flag:

 ```sh
 # Use specific documentation